What is an Inventory Audit?

 - The auditor runs their own tests and makes note of the results.
 Any necessary adjustments must be followed up to ensure that the inventory records and general ledger reflect the adjustments.

 - Obtain important cut-off information to make sure that the inventory is counting goods that need to be counted and not counting goods that shouldn’t be counted.
-For example, obtain the last 5 shipping documents and receiving reports.
+For example, examine the last five shipping documents and receiving reports.

 The Inventory Count – After

 - Match the quantities brought forward from the count to the recorded amounts on the ledger and book any adjustments that need to be made